Egypt was glad when they departed

 And there was none feeble among His tribes

 For the fear of them had fallen upon them.

 At God’s direction, Moses and Aaron demonstrated the spectacular power of Jehovah in contrast to the impotence of Egypt’s gods.
-Pharaoh ultimately let God’s Chosen People go; but God did not ignore the abuse they suffered at the hands of the Egyptians.
+Pharaoh ultimately released God’s Chosen People.
+But, God did not ignore the abuse they suffered at the hands of the Egyptians.
 Israel left with the wealth of Egypt as compensation (Ex.
 12:36).